This post may contain affiliate links. Please see my disclosure policy for more details.

 Step 4: Mandatory Australian Quarantine

-I’ll write a separate post on this, as I haven’t been here very long.
-But after collecting your luggage the police and army greet you outside the airport to put you on coaches to go to your designated quarantine hotel!
+After collecting your luggage the police and army greet you outside the airport to put you on coaches to go to your designated quarantine hotel!

 You don’t need to arrange this; they have a list of all passengers arriving, and just tick you off and put you on the right coach.
+Read all about my Australian quarantine experience in this post:

 It was actually one of the few flights where I haven’t caught a cold.
 Usually, I’m almost guaranteed to start snivelling before I even land on a long-haul flight!